mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 8. Saw how to iterate through folders and subfolders recursively with PowerShell
 9. Saw how to change the local folder path format to work with S3 folder format

-With this framework in place, you can later expand the script to do a number of other things.
+With this framework in place, you can expand the script to do a number of other things.
 Such as run once per day with a scheduled task (automate to improve efficiency), delete old folders/files from S3 as they’re no longer used (reducing your S3 storage cost), or only upload new/changed files to S3